Origin of the Tangata Tiriti – Treaty People programme

 Treaty Education for Migrants Steering Group was formed with Dr Rasalingam, Pākehā Treaty educators Marisa Maclachlan and Ingrid Huygens, and Race Relations coordinator Rohan Jaduram.
 Together with Sarah de Souza, this group are named as the authors of the resource.

-The resource was published in 2006 by Auckland Workers Educational Association (AWEA).
+The book was published in 2006 by Auckland Workers Educational Association (AWEA).
 It was reprinted in 2009.

 The resource was launched at Ōrākei Marae in November 2006 by Te Puna Tumahai and his whānau (Ngāti Whātua Ōrākei) who had presided at Treaty Conference 2000.
 The resource was blessed by Haare Williams (Ngāi Tūhoe, Te Āitanga-a-Māhaki).
 Chief Human Rights Commissioner, Rosslyn Noonan, spoke in support of the resource.

-We are a now a long-term project distributing the Tangata Tiriti – Treaty People resource, running Treaty education workshops, and training Treaty facilitators.
+We are a Charitable Society distributing the Tangata Tiriti – Treaty People workbook and Easy Read book about the Treaty of Waitangi, running Treaty education workshops, and training Treaty facilitators.

-We are a not-for-profit project.
-Sales of the resource book fund facilitator trainings and updates of the resource.
+We are a not-for-profit organisation.
+Sales of books fund facilitator training and updates of the resources.
 Workshops are funded by the client or community host organisation, or their funders.
-Administration is contributed voluntarily by project members.
+Administration is contributed voluntarily by organisation members.

 We welcome joint ventures with organisations keen to bring Treaty education and facilitator training to their members.